centridsol/EFCoreAutoMigrator/README.md

 ### SetMigrationTableMetadataClass

-This method takes in a class the implements the `IAutoMigratorTableMetatdata` interface.
+This method takes in a class that implements the `IAutoMigratorTableMetatdata` interface.
 This class is then used to set the metadata field in the auto-migration database table and add a comment to the top of the generated sql script.
 This is useful if you want to track additional information, for instance, your application version associated with the migration.
 A default class is used, if not set.

 Usage example:
 ```c#